zdravkov/kendo-docs/api/web/grid.md

     });
     </script>

-### toolbar `String`|`Array`
+### toolbar `String`|`Function`|`Array`

-When a `String` value is assigned to the `toolbar` configuration option, it will be treated as a single string template for the whole Grid toolbar.
+If a `String` value is assigned to the `toolbar` configuration option, it will be treated as a single string template for the whole Grid toolbar, and the string value will be passed as an argument to a [`kendo.template()`](/api/framework/kendo#methods-template) function.

+If a `Function` value is assigned (it may be a kendo.template() function call or a generic function reference), then the return value of the function will be used to render the Grid toolbar contents.

-When an `Array` value is assigned, it will be treated as the list of commands displayed in the grid toolbar.
+If an `Array` value is assigned, it will be treated as the list of commands displayed in the grid toolbar.
 Commands can be custom or built-in ("cancel", "create", "save").

 The "cancel" built-in command reverts any data changes done by the end user.